there4/slim-unit-testing-example/README.md

 See the [ZenTest][zen_test] for an example of mocking with SlimPHP dependency injection.
 In this test we mock a Curl wrapper class from [Shuber][shuber].
-This allows us to substitute responses, and run these unit tests that don't have the curl extension installed.
+This allows us to substitute responses to exercise the parts of our application that we feel need testing.
+It also allows us to run these unit tests on systems that don't have the curl extension installed.
 We're totally isolated from that dependency while this test.

 The [FileStoreTest][file_test] uses a mock for the authentication class.
-Notice that the file store route doesn't use that class directly, but instead we're using the app container to swap out mocked version that allows us to determine if the authentication will pass or fail from within our test harness.
+Notice that the file store route doesn't use that class directly, but instead it is used by the application authenticator method.
+We're using the app dependency injection container to swap out the real object for a mock version that allows us to control authentication results from within our test harness.

-You can read more about mocking in the [SlimDocs on DI][di].
+You can read more about dependency injection in the [SlimDocs on DI][di], and more about mock objects in the [PHPUnit docs][php_mock].

 ## Ideas and Extensions